-"Valuing" a case means coming up with an estimate of what a jury might award the person who is suing for a broken bone (the plaintiff), while also considering what the person being sued (the defendant) would be willing to ultimately pay.
+"Valuing" a case means coming up with an estimate of what a jury might award the person suing for a broken fracture (the plaintiff), while also considering what the person being sued (the defendant) would be willing to pay.
 There's also the question of the amount each side might be willing to agree upon in order to settle an injury case before trial.

-Estimating with any degree of accuracy how much the plaintiff might receive is quite difficult for one main reason: at trial, it will be a jury that ultimately decides just how much money the defendant must pay the injured plaintiff.
+Estimating with any degree of accuracy how much the plaintiff might receive is quite difficult for one main reason: in the rare event that a personal injury case makes it to trial, it will be a jury that ultimately decides just how much money the defendant must pay the injured plaintiff.

-Some damages, like medical bills and lost wages, are easier to predict because “concrete” damages like these will mostly be based on the amount the plaintiff demonstrates he or she has paid or lost and/or will continue to pay or lose.
-For subjective, less concrete damages like “pain and suffering,” predictions are at best an educated guess based on awards in similar broken bone cases in the past.
-There are methods of calculating these types of damages that an insurance company and defense attorney might use, but they serve only to come up with a figure from which to negotiate.
+Damages like medical bills and lost income are easier to predict because they'll mostly be based on the amount the plaintiff demonstrates he or she has paid or lost and/or will continue to pay or lose.
+For more subjective damages like “pain and suffering,” predictions are at best an educated guess based on awards in similar cases involving similar kinds of injuries.

+Of course, not all bone fractures are valued in the same manner.
+Right or wrong, a broken finger won't be "worth" as much as a broken leg.
 How the broken bone affects a particular plaintiff is also key in valuing damages.
-For example, if the plaintiff was a very active person who enjoyed participating in a variety of sports and outdoor activities, but suffers a partially-disabling compound fracture, his damages based on “loss of quality of life” will likely be higher in the eyes of a jury than if he had been relatively physically inactive before the injury.
+For example, if the plaintiff was a very active person who enjoyed participating in a variety of sports and outdoor activities, but suffers a partially-disabling compound fracture, damages based on “loss of quality of life” will likely be higher in the eyes of a jury than if the plaintiff had been relatively physically inactive before the injury.

-If the plaintiff had a prior fracture that made him more susceptible to re-injury, his damages might go down.
+If the plaintiff had a prior fracture that made her more susceptible to re-injury, damages might go down.
 Additionally, if the broken bone temporarily or permanently prevents a plaintiff from making a living, the defendant could be liable for the full extent of lost wages or diminished earning capacity.

 The other major factor in valuing a case is the likelihood that the defendant will be found liable at trial.
 If there is little or no evidence proving the defendant was at fault for the plaintiff’s broken bone, there is a higher likelihood that the plaintiff would lose at trial, so the defendant will be less likely to offer a high settlement amount.

-A workplace fracture will typically only be paid out by the worker’s compensation carrier.
-The standards of compensation vary from state to state, but if a plaintiff is not completely disabled by the injury and does not have high medical bills—the fractured bone(s) did not require surgery, or a long-term cast, for example -- the worker’s compensation payment may not be very high.
+Medical bills and other losses resulting from a workplace bone fracture will typically only be paid out by the worker’s compensation carrier.
+The standards of compensation vary from state to state, but if a plaintiff is not completely disabled by the injury and does not have high medical bills—the fractured bone(s) did not require surgery, or a long-term cast, for example—the worker’s compensation payment might not be very high.

 To get an idea of the available compensation for a bone fracture in a workers compensation case, see this overview of workers compensation benefits, or talk to a local attorney.